 - Synthetic, scalable manufacturing.
 Most of our SAPBs contain naturally-occurring materials made from chemical processes, not animal sources.
 This provides for biocompatibility, good batch-to-batch reproducibility, no avenue for transmission of animal-borne infectious agents or contaminants, and a low risk of adverse events.

-Arch Therapeutics' platform is protected by a strong Intellectual Property portfolio of licensed or assigned granted and pending patents in multiple geographic jurisdictions covering compositions and methods of use in a variety of applications.
+Arch Therapeutics' platform is covered by an intellectual property portfolio of licensed or assigned granted and pending patents in multiple geographic jurisdictions covering compositions and methods of use in a variety of applications.